samuelebortolotti/neural-prnu-extractor/presentation/main.md

 ## Strenght points
 * removes spatially variant noise, specifying a non-uniform noise level map;
 * works with low noise levels ($\sigma \in [0, 75]$);
-* uses state of the art CNN structures as residual connections, which allows for more stable PSNR during training.
+* uses state of the art CNN structures as residual connections.

 # Residual FFDNet - Our contribution